 Migrating from NUnit

-Migrating from NUnit to TUnit can significantly improve test execution speed.
-Benchmarks show TUnit is 1.2x faster than NUnit on average.
-Check the detailed benchmarks to see performance comparisons.
+Migrating from NUnit to TUnit can improve test execution speed.
+Check the benchmarks to see how TUnit compares.

 Quick Referenceâ